paulcwarren/openvpn-bosh-release/docs/ops/deployment/standalone-server.md

     vpn_network_mask: 255.255.255.0
     vpn_network_mask_bits: 24

+    # IaaS/LAN internal network
+    lan_cidr: 10.10.250.0/24
+    lan_gateway: 10.10.250.1
+    lan_ip: 10.10.250.9

+    # IaaS/WAN public IP address
+    wan_ip: 123.123.123.123

 ### Optional Features

 There are several `with-*.yml` files which can be used to change some behaviors of the server.
 To use, include them in the later `create-env` command, and be sure to add documented settings to the configuration file.

-#### Gateway Redirection (`-o with-gateway-redirection.yml`)
+#### Gateway Redirection

-If you want to force clients to redirect all their traffic through the VPN server.
+If you want to force clients to redirect all their traffic through the VPN server, include the `-o with-gateway-redirection.yml` option.

-#### Log Forwarding (`-o with-log-forwarding.yml`)
+#### Log Forwarding

-If you want to forward system and OpenVPN logs to a syslog server.
+If you want to forward system and OpenVPN logs to a syslog server, include the `-o with-log-forwarding.yml` option.
 Be sure to add a few more settings to `openvpn-creds.yml`...

     # the syslog server host and port
     syslog_address: logs12345.papertrailapp.com